AdobeDocs/commerce-cloud-service.en/help/cloud-guide/integrations/github.md

 ## Test the integration

-After configuring the GitHub integration, you can verify the integration is operational using the `magento-cloud` CLI:
+After configuring the GitHub integration, you can verify that the integration is operational using the `magento-cloud` CLI:

 ```bash
 magento-cloud integration:validate